integr8ly/integreatly-operator/test-cases/tests/upgrade/n02b-upgrade-rhoam.md

    > If some of the routes are not accessible, try again later.
 If they won't come up in the end, report the issue.

+7. In anonymous browser window, log in to OpenShift console as a user with dedicated-admin permissions (e.g. "customer-admin01"), click on the dashboard icon on the top right corner

+   > Validate that all 3 links under OpenShift Managed Services (API Management, API Management Dashboards, API Management SSO) are accessible and you can log in.

-7. Clone [delorean](https://github.com/integr8ly/delorean) repo and run the following command to generate a downtime report using the delorean cli:
+8. Clone [delorean](https://github.com/integr8ly/delorean) repo and run the following command to generate a downtime report using the delorean cli:

    ```
    cd delorean